alex-spataru/QAppKiller/README.md

 In the case that they pay me, I just need to update my `BAD_CLIENTS.json` file & the application immediately starts working perfectly again (and the end users shall never see my fuck-you banner).

-**UPDATE:** the library worked for its true purpose, they payed me as soon as they saw the banner.
+**UPDATE:** the library worked for its true purpose, they payed me as soon as they saw the "application suspended" banner.

 ## Usage